An annual film series recreating the weekend matinees of yester-year!

 • The Files of Jerry Blake: Movie Serial Reviews and Other Cliffhanging Material – Our immediate go-to for information about any serial in the sound era.
 It is hands down the absolute, A-number-one best resource about serials on the internet (and possibly anywhere else).
 No contest.
 There are some 220 reviews of individual serials and each one is detailed, thorough, knowledgable, and thoughtful.
 There are also extensive bios of dozens of actors, even the bit players.
 All of it is extensively illustrated with stills and publicity pix.
 And that's not including the blog.
 Just an amazing piece of work.

-• "In Focus: Cliffhangers!" by Gary Johnson (Images Journal, Issue 4, summer 1997) — This fine article covers the history of serials from their beginnings in the silent era, to their downfall in the late 1950s, plus profiles on 10 of the best serials ever made.
+• "In Focus: Cliffhangers!" by Gary Johnson (Images Journal, Issue 4, summer 1997) – Covers the history of serials from their beginnings in the silent era, to their downfall in the late 1950s, plus profiles on 10 of the best serials ever made.

 • "How Old Movie Serials Inspired Lucas and Spielberg" by Janet Maslin (New York Times, June 7, 1981)